karltm/imldiff/README.md

 Here I host code and notebooks I'm using in my master's thesis to explain differences between machine learning classifiers using SHAP values.
 Mainly I'm using the python package [shap](https://github.com/slundberg/shap) and scikit-learn.

 Please see the demo notebooks for how to use the difference models.
+To visualize them directly in your browser, go to https://nbviewer.jupyter.org/github/MasterKarl/imldiff/tree/main/notebooks/.

 The structure of the notebooks is always the same:
 1. Create the data set and the base models and check the performance.